LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Goals.md

 ## Goals
 Each Goal should contain in a discussion post:
 1. What user stories are going to be completed
-1. What is your ETA on each user story
+1. What is your ETA on each of your user stories.
 1. What user stories are you behind on that you need to catch up?

 These goals are done individually.